bigscience-workshop/model_card/README.md

 ### Basics
 **Developed by:** [BigScience](https://bigscience.huggingface.co)
-*All collaborators are either volunteers or have some type of agreement with their employer.*
+*All collaborators are either volunteers or have an agreement with their employer.*

 **Model Type:** Transformer-based Language Model